 - Queen La from The Legend of Tarzan, despite being an evil Atlantean Queen living in Africa and ruling over an entire race of Leopard Men, actually wears dark red tattoos on her face.
 Normally, tattoos worn by Atlanteans (especially if they're royal members), as mentioned above, are supposed to be blue.

 - The native people of New Zealand, the Maori, traditionally decorate their face and body with ta moko, in order to indicate status and rank and attract partners.
-It should be said that it isn't "paint" but rather grooves put into the skin and marked with pigment made from fat and soot.
+It should be said that it isn't "paint" but traditional tattoos, made by grooves etched into the skin and marked with pigment made from fat and soot.

 - Martin Van Crevald in The Culture of War said effectively that he almost thought camouflage cream was more for this purpose than for practical reasons.
 But then one of the themes of his book was that Humans Are Warriors and we are Not So Different from our "primitive" ancestors as we think we are.